User Experience Design (UXD)

 (Undergraduate)

-This course introduces students to creating interactive software prototypes through hands on, in-depth experience with a professional prototyping software package.
-Students will explore fundamental strategies in executing the design of cross-platform websites and applications, from mobile to desktop.
-Topics and techniques covered during lectures will be reinforced through in-class exercises and projects.
-Specific tools selected by the instructor.
-Tools covered vary with each offering.
-Contact instructor for more information.
-Course may be repeated with different topics.
+This course introduces students to creating interactive software prototypes through hands-on, in-depth experience with Figma.
+Students will explore fundamental strategies in executing the design and creation of prototypes for websites and applications in Figma.
+Topics and techniques introduced during presentations and demos will be reinforced through exercises and projects.
+Course may be repeated.

 UXD 260 | USER EXPERIENCE RESEARCH AND EVALUATION | 4 quarter hours